nhsengland/it-standards/application-development/readme.md

 ---
 title: Application Development Standards
 description: >
   Defines the standards for developing bespoke applications.
+  Most of these standards also apply to off-the-shelf software and services.
 stage: 3.
 Development Stage
 created: 2020-11-17 13:23:29
 lastUpdated: 2020-11-18 11:44:12